 The <company> field

-The last section is the <company> field which normally throws errors like UNKNOWN_COMPANY when misconfigured, but ensure that the content of this field matches the company that is present in the web user interface.
-For example, sometimes the <company>field includes special characters (e.g., the registered trademark symbol); in these cases, copy the Company name in the UI and paste it into the <company> field in the IAConfig.xml file.
+The last section is the <company> field, which normally causes the UNKNOWN_COMPANY error to be logged when misconfigured.
+Ensure that the content of this field matches the company that is present in the web user interface.
+For example, sometimes the <company>field includes special characters (e.g., the registered trademark symbol); in these cases, copy the Company name from the UI and paste it into the <company> field in the IAConfig.xml file.
 (The default value is Default Company.)

 If you're still experiencing the AUTHENTICATION_ERROR

 If confirming the proper values in the fields above does not resolve the issue, set the log level to DEBUG in the log4j.xml file by ensuring the following lines are not commented out: